Summary

 Both the Capital One Savor and SavorOne credit cards are designed for people who spend money dining out and going out on the regular, like businesspeople who wine and dine clients, foodies who love exploring new spots and big spender scenesters.

-The Savor is best for those who spend more, while the SavorOne works best with a smaller budget.
+The Savor is best for those who spend more, while the SavorOne works better with a smaller budget.
 Whichever category you fit into, you can always rev up your rewards strategy even more by using your Savor or SavorOne along with an everyday rewards card.
-However, if you prefer staying in and cooking at home, you’re better off signing up for a rewards card designed for your lifestyle.
+If you prefer staying in and cooking at home, however, you’re better off signing up for a rewards card designed for your lifestyle.

 *All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
 This card is no longer available through CreditCards.com.